- College of Arts & Sciences

 Institutional Review Board: Faculty Conducting Research

 In principle, all research conducted by UP faculty and staff that involves human subjects is subject to oversight by the IRB.
 By this we mean that the IRB is charged with ensuring that all research involving human subjects is conducted in an ethical manner and in accordance with governmental regulations.
-In practice, however, some research activity conducted by faculty and staff may not require "direct" review by the IRB.
+In practice, however, some research activity conducted by faculty and staff may not require "direct" review and oversight by the IRB.

 If you are supervising your student's research project, please see Faculty supervising student research page to review IRB policies specific to that activity.